MarcL/marclittlemore.com/src/posts/2021-01-19-build-a-serverless-telegram-chatbot.md

 vercel login
 ```

-Vercel will send you an email with a link to verify your email.
-Once you click on that it will save the correct tokens to allow you to deploy your application.
+Vercel will send you an email with a link to verify your account.
+Once you click on that link it will save the correct tokens to your machine to allow you to deploy your application.

 ![Vercel login](/images/posts/vercel-login.png)